harmonicalchemy/modular-emacs/README.md

 ## Features:

 **Default Emacs welcome screen replaced with simple greeting:** Prints current emacs configuration, and date...
-With a famous quote _(which may change from time to time with new updates)_  Use Scratch buffer to evaluate snippets of `lisp` without having to remove the welcome text... _(which are lisp comments)_
+With a famous Mark Twain quote _(My Favorite author.
+This quote may change from time to time with new updates)_.

+Use Scratch buffer to evaluate snippets of `lisp` without having to remove the welcome text... _(which are lisp comments)_

 ### Pre-configured packages - Comprehensive list: